Aquavit in the US

 Krogstad Festlig — The popular “festive” aquavit from House Spirits in Portland.
 Flavored with caraway and star anise, with the anise taking a leading role.

 Krogstad Gamle — Krogstad’s “Gamle” aquavit is aged for 10-12 months in French oak wine barrels.
 The strong anise and caraway flavors still stand out, but the ageing softens the spirit for enjoying neat.

-Long Road — Distilled in Grand Rapids, Michigan, Long Road features a blend of caraway, fresh dill, dill seed, cumin, star anise, fennel and about a dozen other botanicals.
+Long Road Original Aquavit — Distilled in Grand Rapids, Michigan, Long Road features a blend of caraway, fresh dill, dill seed, cumin, star anise, fennel and about a dozen other botanicals.

 Lysholm Linie —The most widely available Scandinavian aquavit in the United States.
-Distilled from potatoes and flavored primarily with caraway and anise, this spirit is uniquely aged for about four months in sherry barrels that travel by ship twice across the equator.
-A very smooth aquavit.
-Made in Norway.
+Distilled from potatoes and flavored primarily with caraway and anise, this spirit is uniquely aged for one year on land and then a little over four months more in sherry barrels that travel by ship twice across the equator, from Norway to Australia and back.

 Minions VänSkap Aquavit — Deriving its name from the Swedish for “friendship,” this aquavit from Fargo, North Dakota advertises notes of citrus, fennel, star anise, caraway, coriander, juniper, and dill.

 Montgomery Distillery Skadi — An aquavit from Missoula, Montana.
 Named after the goddess of “bowhunting, winter, mountains, and justice,” (how’s that for a resume?), Skadi is distilled with caraway, bog myrtle, dried lemon peel, and other botanicals.

 Nightside Aquavit — An aquavit with notes of caraway and anise, briefly aged in American oak.
 Distilled in Edgewood, Washington.